College of Behavioral and Health Sciences

 School of Nursing

 Dr. Bettina Shank

 The curriculum leading to the degree of the Bachelors of Science in Nursing (BSN) includes general education core, nursing pre-requisite courses, and major requirements offered by the School of Nursing.
-The APSU School of Nursing offers two tracks for completing the BSN:
+The APSU School of Nursing offers two concentrations for completing the BSN:

 Once enrolled, students have seven semesters to complete the BSN degree.
 Extensions may be granted on an individual basis.
 Students must review their courses of studies with a designated School of Nursing Advisor each semester.

 The BSN Program is approved by the Tennessee Department of Health Board of Nursing and the Commission on Collegiate Nursing Education (CCNE).
 These organizations may be reached at:

 Nashville, TN, 37243